Jaguar MKI & MKII

 - A more sporty alternative is a 185VR15 Pirelli Cinturato CA67.

-- Our suggested tyre pressure for a MK2 Jaguar with radial tyres is 30psi front and 28psi rear.
+- Our suggested tyre pressure for a MK2 Jaguar with radial tyres is 30psi front and 28psi rear and an extra 2psi in the rear of the 3.4S and 3.8S models.

 MKII Tyres Guide Video